 We expect a lot from our feet

-them healthy and pain free, so that when you ask your feet to dance, they’re ready to spin you around the floor.
+them healthy and pain free, so when you ask your feet to dance, they’re ready to spin you around the floor.
 One of the most critical things you can do to care for your feet is to choose the right shoes.

-- The area around your toes, called the toe box, should have enough room for your toes to rest comfortably.
+- The area around your toes is called the toe box and should have enough room for your toes to rest comfortably.
 If there’s too much room, your foot will slide around inside the shoe, which leads to calluses and blisters.
 More often, however, the toe box is too tight.
 For people with wide feet, the toe box is one of their biggest issues when choosing shoes.
 Remember to make sure there is room at the end of your toes, as well.
 While standing up, there should be up to half an inch of space between your longest toe and the shoe tip.
 If you can wiggle your toes inside your shoe while standing, you’re on the right track.

-- Inside the shoe, the insoles should provide enough cushioning to absorb the shock of those thousands of steps you’ll take in a day.
+- Inside the shoe, the insoles (inserts) should provide enough cushioning to absorb the shock of those thousands of steps you’ll take in a day.
 There are three areas that need proper support: the arch, the ball of the foot, and the heel.
 The heel can support as much as 25% of your body weight.
-Shoes with removable insoles allow you to adjust the amount of support or cushion you need for your specific foot shape and activity level.
+Shoes with removable inserts allow you to adjust the amount of support or cushion you need for your specific foot shape and activity level.

 - The soles for your shoes should provide traction and keep you from slipping.
 Then there’s the matter of heels.
 Ideally, your shoe should provide slight elevation, either from the outside heel or the inside, thicker sole at the back of the shoe.
 The part of the shoe that wraps around the back of your heel, the counter, needs to be firm enough to support and protect your ankles.
 When standing and moving, the back of your heel should fit snugly into the counter, not slide up and down while you walk.